oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 A program satisfies the "CSAF producer" conformance profile if the program:

-* produces output in the CSAF format, according to the conformance profile "CSAF document" .
+* produces output in the CSAF format, according to the conformance profile "CSAF document".
 * satisfies those normative requirements in section [3](#schema-elements) and [8](#safety-security-and-data-protection-considerations) that are designated as applying to CSAF producers.